Legend108/cli-for-handler/README.md

 #### Provide your bot token next

 #### Now the Client ID of your bot project, you can simply right click on your bot to get it.
-You need to have Developer Mode enable in order to get the Client ID.
+You need to have Developer Mode enabled in order to get the Client ID.

 ### Now, just wait!

 #### Once it get's installed, you will get a success message.

-#### Note:
+## Note:

-#### You need to have git installed in order to use this.
+### You need to have [git](https://git-scm.com/downloads) installed in order to use this.
 I might change this in later updates

 ### Made with 💖 by Legend108